 Shown in Figure 3-11 Channel List is a sample channel list available from CHANNEL.

-NOTE: The CHANNEL key may display a channel list or not, depending on what you have defined for "Display Channel List" (see Menu Preferences later in this section).
+NOTE: The CHANNEL key may display a channel list or not, depending on what you have defined for Display Channel List" (see Menu Preferences later in this section).

-SWITCHING INPUTS - There are 4 methods for selecting an input:
+SWITCHING INPUTS-There are four methods for selecting an input:

-1. Press the INPUT key.
-This will display a list of the 4 slots, with the card type and input signal type in each slot.
-The currently selected input for the main image will be highlighted.
-Scroll up or down through the list and press ENTER to make a new selection.
-Press the INPUT key again
+- 1. Press the INPUT key.
+This displays a list of the four slots, with the card type and input signal type in each slot.
+The currently selected input for the main image is highlighted. - Scroll up or down through the list and press ENTER to make a new selection.
+Press the INPUT key again to show the list and allow the selection for the PIP/secondary image.
+Repeatedly pressing the INPUT key toggles between the main and PIP/secondary image. - 2.
+Press the appropriate direct SLOT key to quickly display one of the inputs on the selected slot to the main image.
+This does not display a menu selection, and is only applicable for the main image.